aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/php-and-aspose-words-for-java/php-programmers-guide/quick-start-in-php/update-fields-in-php/_index.md

 ﻿---
-title: Update Fields in PHP – Aspose.Words for Java
+title: Update Fields in PHP
+second_title: Aspose.Words for Java
 articleTitle: Update Fields in PHP
 linktitle: Update Fields in PHP
 description: "Update fields of Word Document using PHP."